Ho Chi Minh City Metro is Vietnam’s first rapid transit network that will serve the business and financial hub, Ho Chi Minh City.

 The tenders for construction were invited in 2008, and compensation and site clearance for the project was completed by 2009.
 Although system aspects are to be confirmed, the 1,435mm gauge will differ from the country’s other lines.

-Completion of Line 1, which is due to have 11 surface and three sub-surface stations, also related bus stations, is expected in 2014.
+Line 1 is due to have 11 surface and three sub-surface stations, also related bus stations.
 There is a commitment to make the system accessible for users with physical disabilities and for bus routes to act as feeder services to rail.
 Planning indicates several interchange points on the system as later lines are opened.

-The supplier of rolling stock and other equipment is yet to be specified.
-Six-car trains are to be deployed with a target daily loading of 162,000 passengers up to 2020.
+Six-car trains are to be deployed with a target daily loading of 162,000 passengers.
 An end-to-end time of around 29 minutes is planned, with a train every five minutes through a 20-hour operational day.

 Those with rapid transit experience who have expressed interest have included Japanese conglomerate Sumitomo Corporation (lead contractor for the Manila MRT-3 Phase 1 project) and two Europe-based companies who are already active in Vietnam, Alstom and Siemens.